slashOS-Team/website/README.md

 # website
-The official website for slashOS
+The official website for slashOS made using MkDocs